“Insurance for all by 2047” is the new mission set by IRDAI to ...

 5) Do not hide any detail from the insurance company at the time of application or making a claim

 The fundamental concept of insurance is to protect an individual from any unforeseen circumstances which may affect his/her financial position.
-In recent times, insurance companies do realise that they also need to shield people from existing situations if the individual is ready to pay the corresponding premium and wait for a few years.
+In recent times, insurance companies do realize that they also need to shield people from existing situations if the individual is ready to pay the corresponding premium and wait for a few years.
 Of course, this in no way justifies postponing the purchase of a product as crucial as health insurance.
 So remember that you can take the liberty of postponing your health insurance purchase only if you are covered to some extent in the first place.